-In rational choice theory the move from a normative to a descriptive theory consists in assuming people to be rational, i.e. to be homo Oeconomici.
+In rational choice theory the move from a normative to a descriptive theory consists in assuming people to be rational, i.e. to be Homines Oeconomici.
 Under this assumption, observing a person to pick an apple from a fruit-bowl makes for inferring that this is the fruit that the person preferred the most.
 This move is also termed revealed preference theory.

-One problem with this move is that almost any behaviour viewed in isolation may be explained as rational by making fitting assumptions about an agents beliefs, thereby making the theory unfalsifiable; or more precisely, making the explanation pseudoscientific (Popper, 1963).
+One problem with this move is that almost any behaviour viewed in isolation may be explained as rational by making fitting assumptions about an agents beliefs, thereby making the theory unfalsifiable; or more precisely, making the explanation assumptions (Popper 1963)

-Revealed preference theory (RPT) was pioneered by economist Paul Anthony Samuelson (1915 - 2009) as a method of analysing choices made by individuals, mostly used for comparing the influence of policies on consumer behaviour.
+Revealed preference theory (RPT) was pioneered by economist Paul Anthony Samuelson (1915 - 2009) as a method of analysing choices made by individuals, and mostly used for comparing the influence of policies on consumer behaviour.
+Taking economics to be an empirical subject, there is an issue that one cannot observe preferences.
+In other words, according to advocates of revealed preference theory "It is not what you say, it is what you do that reveals what you want".
 Revealed preference models assume that the preferences of consumers can be revealed by their purchasing habits.
-Revealed preference is a way to infer the preferences of individuals given the observed choices.
-It contrasts with attempts to directly measure preferences or utility, for example through stated preferences.
-Taking economics to be an empirical subject, there is the issue that one cannot observe preferences.
-In other words, according to advocates of revealed preference theory "It is not what you say, it is what you do that reveals what you want", Wikipedia: Revealed preference.
+Revealed preference is a way to infer the preferences of individuals given their observed choices.
+This contrasts with attempts to directly measure preferences or utility, for example through stated preferences.